 Upon graduation, students find they are well-equipped to enter the workforce with the following industry partners: Autodesk, Blount, Blue Origin, Boeing, Daimler Trucks North America, Galois, Hewlett-Packard, Hyster-Yale, Intel, Jacobs Engineering Group, NASA, Nike, PAE Consulting Engineers, PCC Structurals, Portland General Electric, Precision Castparts, 3D Systems, Tektronix, Thermo Fisher Scientific, Warn Industries, Xerox, and others.

-What can I do with a Master's degree or Doctorate in Mechanical Engineering?
+What can I do with a bachelor's degree in Mechanical Engineering?

 Careers in the Mechanical Engineering field can span various industries, including:

 - materials and metals

 - mechanical design

 - ME 120, ME 121, and ME 122 Freshman Engineering Sequence